quantum-kittens/quantum-kittens.github.io/_posts/2022-06-10-CHAPTER-3-Part-2-Multiple-Qubits-Entanglement-and-Bell-States.md

 doorbell_circuit.draw('mpl') # See how the circuit looks.

 ```

+The above code is also available as a jupyter notebook [here](https://github.com/quantum-kittens/quantum-kittens.github.io/blob/main/jupyter_notebooks/QK_Chapter_3.ipynb).

 As an exercise, run this circuit in a similar way to the marble circuit in [Chapter 2](https://quantum-kittens.github.io/posts/CHAPTER-2-Part-2-Qubits-Superposition-and-Measurements/)!